Many AI Analysts, One Dataset: Navigating the Agentic Data Science Multiverse: Experimental Design

 \subsection{AI Analysts}

-\paragraph{Computational scaffold.} Analysts are implemented as tool-using ReAct agents \citep{yao2022react} in the Inspect AI framework \citep{UK_AI_Security_Institute_Inspect_AI_Framework_2024}.
-Each analyst has access to a persistent Python session with standard data-science libraries, a stateful shell, and a file editor.
-They receive a natural language task prompt specifying the hypothesis, dataset path, and primary estimand.
+Each analyst receives a task prompt specifying the hypothesis, dataset path, and primary estimand.
 Analysts retain full autonomy over data cleaning, variable transformation, missing data handling, covariate selection, functional forms, and estimator choice.
-Similar to \citet{breznau2022observing}, the analysts must state whether the hypothesis is \emph{supported} or \emph{not supported} by the totality of their analysis (where "not supported" includes inconclusive or contradictory evidence).
-Analysts are asked to write reproducible analysis code and submit a narrative report as their final output.
-Exact prompts are given in \Cref{app:taxonomy}.
-We test multiple contemporary LLMs as the underlying reasoning engine: Anthropic's Claude Sonnet 4.5 and Haiku 4.5 \citep{anthropic2025claudehaiku45, anthropic2025claudesonnet45}, and Qwen3 Coder 480B and Qwen3 235B A22B \citep{qwen3technicalreport}.
-All AI analysts use sampling temperature $T=1.0$, chosen deliberately so that stochastic sampling contributes to analytic diversity, and are capped at 250 messages or 60 minutes per run, whichever comes first.
-We target approximately 30 independent compliant runs per (dataset $\times$ model $\times$ persona) cell.
+Similar to \citet{breznau2022observing}, each analyst must state whether the hypothesis is \emph{supported} or \emph{not supported} by the totality of its analysis (where ``not supported'' includes inconclusive or contradictory evidence) and report a $p$-value for its primary test of the pre-specified estimand.
+Analysts produce reproducible analysis code and a narrative report as their final output.

-\paragraph{Experimental steering.} We manipulate the framing language in the task prompt while holding the estimand and reporting requirements fixed.
-The default condition uses neutral framing.
-Two alternative framings describe the hypothesis as either implausible (\emph{negative}) or plausible (\emph{positive}), modeling analysts who approach a question with prior expectations but do not explicitly seek confirmation.
-Two additional conditions explicitly encourage confirmation-seeking behavior.
-In the \emph{confirmation seeking} condition, analysts are prompted to search for specifications that support the hypothesis while remaining within conventional practices.
-In the \emph{strong confirmation seeking} condition, this pressure is made explicit by directly encouraging $p$-hacking--style exploration.
-See \Cref{app:taxonomy} for the exact prompts.
+Analysts are implemented as tool-using ReAct agents \citep{yao2022react} in the Inspect AI framework \citep{UK_AI_Security_Institute_Inspect_AI_Framework_2024}, each with access to a persistent Python session, a stateful shell, and a file editor.
+We test four contemporary LLMs as the underlying reasoning engine: Anthropic's Claude Sonnet 4.5 and Haiku 4.5 \citep{anthropic2025claudehaiku45, anthropic2025claudesonnet45}, and Qwen3 Coder 480B and Qwen3 235B A22B \citep{qwen3technicalreport}.
+All analysts use sampling temperature of $1.0$, chosen so that stochastic sampling contributes to analytic diversity, and are capped at 250 messages or 60 minutes per run, whichever comes first.